aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 First, I review the evidence Paul Offit and Peter Hotez presents to claim that safety of childhood vaccines is settled science.
 They both work on vaccine development so they may have some biases due to their conflicts of interest, but people should read their arguments nevertheless.
 I focus most of this post on [this paper](https://pubmed.ncbi.nlm.nih.gov/26417097/) in which Paul Offit claims to settle the question.
-I will first go over the evidence Paul presents, in the order he presents in the paper.
+I will first go over the evidence Paul presents.
+I catergorize the evidence into 3 categories: obervational studies, animal experiments, randomized controlled trials (gold standard).
-For each piece of evidence, I discuss their limitations, with concrete examples of how similarly weak evidence have misguided humanity in related fields like nutrition.
+For each piece of evidence in each category I discuss their limitations, with concrete examples of how similarly weak evidence have misguided humanity in related fields like nutrition.
 In many such cases, Paul Offit presented a very biased selection of papers, ignoring the many papers of similar (and sometimes even better) quality on the same subtopic that provide evidence of the opposite.

 {% comment %}
 I also look at the papers Peter Hotez cited in his [book](https://books.google.com/books/about/Vaccines_Did_Not_Cause_Rachel_s_Autism.html?id=NkpyDwAAQBAJ) about safety of childhood vaccines, and some more recent papers that have been cited by scientists claiming safety of specific childhood vaccines.
 {% endcomment %}

-### retrospective observational studies: MMR and autism
+## observational studies
 There are several studies RETROSPECTIVELY comparing the rates of autism in those who got MMR and those who didn't.
 Most vaccine evangelists point to these papers first when making the claim that vaccines do not cause autism.
 For example, in the section titled "Childhood Vaccines Cause Autism: Got it Wrong", Dr. Vinay Prasad only provides [this paper](https://www.acpjournals.org/doi/10.7326/m18-2101) and a similar earlier paper from 2015 as evidence.
 This paper retrospectively looked at "657,461 children born in Denmark from 1999 through 31 December 2010, with follow-up from 1 year of age and through 31 August 2013." and compared the rates of autism among the vaccinated and the unvaccinated children.
 "Comparing MMR-vaccinated with MMR-unvaccinated children yielded a fully adjusted autism hazard ratio of 0.93 (95% CI, 0.85 to 1.02).".
 Roughly speaking, they found that an MMR vaccinated child is 0.93 times as likely as a "similar" unvaccinated child to get autism.
 The 95% confidence interval is mostly under 1 and barely crosses 1.
 A confidence interval slightly lower than 95% may be totally below 1.
 While this is reassuring, we need to understand the limitations of this study:

-#### pitfalls in using retrospective observational studies to prove/disprove causality
+### observational studies to prove/disprove causality: pitfalls

 It is well known that correlation does not imply causation.
 What appears less known among medical scientists is that negative/0 correlation also does not imply lack of causation, even though that [seems obvious to statisticians](https://stats.stackexchange.com/questions/221936/does-no-correlation-imply-no-causality).
 The reason for both is the same: confounding variables can alter the impact of the variables being tested in *either* direction: they can both increase or decrease the correlation from the causal strength.
-My concern is not theoretical: in the field of medical drugs and nutrition, there are many, many cases where some intervention (e.g. Vitamin E, Hormone Replacement Therapy) was found to be slightly helpful in large observational studies but turned out to be ineffective or even somewhat harmful in large RCTs, which can reliably judge causality.
+My concern is not theoretical: in the field of medical drugs and nutrition, there are many, [many cases](https://chat.openai.com/share/783eb0d4-2cb6-4390-959a-49d7634b4384) where some intervention (e.g. Vitamin E, Hormone Replacement Therapy) was found to be slightly helpful in large observational studies but turned out to be ineffective or even somewhat harmful in large RCTs, which can reliably judge causality.
 I will summarize those cases and sketch the parallels with the vaccine safety evidence.
 But first, lets get back to the above MMR study:

 The negative correlation seen above may be because of one of the many possibilities (not an exhaustive list):
 1. MMR genuinely has nothing to do with autism
 2. MMR causes a small reduction in the chance of autism, close to the mean RR of 0.93
 2. MMR causes a huge reduction in the chance of autism and some other confounding factor cancels out most of that benefit.
-A possible confounder could be that people who reject vaccines tend to be "naturalists" and thus also do some other beneficial stuff like reject tylenol ([associated with autism](), but may or may not be causal) or pesticide-laden food.
+A possible confounder could be that people who reject vaccines tend to be "naturalists" and thus also do some other beneficial stuff like reject tylenol ([associated with autism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9385573/?fc=20210113063650&ff=20220822073638&v=2.17.7), but may or may not be causal) or pesticide-laden food.
+At least some pesticides have been proven to be harmful after decades of use.
 3. MMR causes an increase in the chance of autism and some other confounding factors more than cancels out the slight increase.
 There can be many confounding factors, e.g. children who are vaccinated may have richer parents and their mothers may have had better access to care/adequate-nutrition during pregnancy.
 Nutrition, e.g. folate and B12 are known to play an important role in neurodevelopment in the first trimester.

 Exactly which possibility we are in is hard to determine.
 The only way that obviously works is to do a randomized trial, where we toss a coin to determine whether someone gets the vaccine or a placebo.
 In a large trial, randomization can ensure that all confounders are about the same in both vaccine and placebo groups.